Aa-Aanegola/ash/readme.md

 #### ash_pinfo.c
 Pinfo is a command added to ash.
 It displays the process information of the process specified(by pid) or of the current process if a pid is not specified.
 #### ash_general.c
 In case ash is requested to run a command through exec, this function is called.
 Forks a child process to run the desired command.
 Contains support for background processes using '&'.
+Use the command list to list all the current background processes.
 #### ash_history.c
 Contains implementation to read and write from the history file. the history command is run by entering history, or history <num> which displays <num> previous commands.
 #### ash_watch.c